Table of Contents

 Do the Next Right Thing

 Many addicts in early recovery hate this phrase or “cliche.”
 Doing the next right thing simply means taking action instead of remaining stagnant.
-By doing the next right thing, we may eliminate our negative self talk completely, or at least take time away from our negativity to allow ourselves new experiences, such as a recovery meeting or a leisure activity as mentioned.
+By doing the next right thing, we may eliminate our negative self talk completely, or at least take time away from our negativity to allow ourselves new experiences and creating a positive mindset, such as a recovery meeting or a leisure activity as mentioned.
 A body in motion stays in motion, and a body in motion seldom allows a mind, after time, to stay negative or to remain in a state of contemplation.
 When we are moving we aren’t thinking, unless we are thinking about what action we are taking or what motion we are engaged in.
 Movement is beneficial, and doing the next right thing or even the next thing can be essential for recovery in early recovery from drugs and alcohol.

 We can learn from each other, which is an important factor in growth.
 Sometimes, our mindsets can be affected by those we surround ourselves with.
 Considering our surroundings, our support systems, and our friends, we can quickly analyze whether or not we are setting ourselves up for success.
 Through practices like meditation we can learn to quiet our minds, or at least learn to observe our thoughts and to let them come and to pass.
-Remaining positive is essential in recovery, and many successful people will confess that their success is a direct result of remaining positive and believing in themselves.
+Remaining positive is essential in recovery, and many successful people will confess that their success is a direct result of remaining and creating a positive mindset and believing in themselves.
 If you have recurring negative thoughts, talk to a friend or a therapist about them, try journaling about them or meditating.
 There are many ways to remain positive.
 Your reality is created by your thoughts; you attract what you put into the universe, and if you believe that you can live a happy, healthy, sober life, then you’ll put the action in to do so, and the universe will conspire in remarkable ways to show you that it is in fact listening, and it may surprise you that it is working in your favor.
 Remember, you may be amazed before you are halfway through!